AlyssaPacheco2721/Transportation_Exposure_and_Environmental_Justice_Massachusetts_2022/README.md

 ---

-### Null Data
+### Data Limitations
-Nine census tracts contained null PTRAF values due to missing model data in EPA EJScreen (2022).
-One notable gap appears in central Massachusetts, reflecting a data coverage limitation rather than a true absence of traffic exposure.
+The PTRAF field (Traffic Proximity Index) contained nine null values in the EPA EJScreen 2022 dataset for Massachusetts, including one tract in central Massachusetts.
+These gaps represent missing modeled data, not zero traffic exposure.
+Null tracts were excluded from summary calculations but retained in maps as “No Data” for transparency.

 ---